Navigating Change Management: Transitioning to Inbox 2

 Step 1: Awareness

 The first step is making sure everyone knows about the upcoming changes.
 During your next scheduled team meeting, announce the transition to Inbox 2.
-Highlight , including:
+Highlight the most significant differences, including:

 • Updated UI and new brand colors: To improve readability and accessibility, we reduced the width of the conversation thread and introduced higher-contrast colors.
-Users will also notice that conversation threads now display in chronological order and some functionality has been moved to a kebab menu and the new conversation panel.
+Users will also notice that conversation threads now display in chronological order (from oldest to newest at the bottom) and some functionality has been moved to a kebab menu.

 Threads